Custom Targets

 A target connector handles the actual data export operations for your custom target.
 It defines how data should be written to your target destination.

-Target connectors implement two categories of methods: setup methods for managing target infrastructure (similar to DDL operations in databases), and data methods for handling specific data operations (similar to DML operations).
+Target connectors implement two categories of methods: setup methods to deal with setup changes, and data methods to deal with data changes.

 - Python